-That approach doesn’t work for everyone though, and it can be tempting to try potential quick fixes like low carb / high protein diets.
+That approach doesn’t work or isn’t possible for everyone though.
+And potential quick fixes like low carb / high protein diets can be enticing.

 How does all this relate to our bars?